BatmanPriddy/LinqPerformance/README.md

 # LinqPerformance
-Based on a very interesting Tutorial video here: https://www.youtube.com/watch?v=zCKwlgtVLnQ
+Based on a very interesting Tutorial video [here](https://www.youtube.com/watch?v=zCKwlgtVLnQ)

+If you find this interesting, feel free to share around!